Ordisoftware/Hebrew-Letters/README.md

 - Fix pasting unicode chars removes special final letters.
 - Improve data edition.
 - Improve copy and paste to support both Hebrew font and unicode chars from context menu and keyboard.
+- Improve search box to add Left and Right keys to switch between lists.
 - Improve check update to allow auto update or direct download or open app web page.
 - Improve check update to verify the SSL certificate of the website and the checksum of the setup file.
 - Improve debugger to support logging.